 13. Refine Your Content Marketing Strategy

 If you forget everything we’ve suggested so far about the reasons behind SaaS marketing, at least remember this one very important thing – content is king.
-SaaS marketing agencies are skilled and experienced in creating a solid content strategy.
+SaaS content marketing agencies are skilled and experienced in creating a solid content strategy.
 Discussing their plan for delivering, deploying and optimizing content consistently should be a fundamental part of your early conversations.

 Effective Content marketing components include the following:

 - Landing pages

 - Video content